Dev-hwang/flutter_foreground_task/README.md

 ## Features

-* Can perform repetitive task with foreground service notification.
+* Can perform repetitive task with foreground service.
 * Provides useful utilities (minimizeApp, wakeUpScreen, etc.) that can use when performing task.
-* Provides a widget that prevents the app from closing when a foreground task is running.
+* Provides a widget that prevents the app from closing when the foreground service is running.
-* Provides a widget that can start a foreground task when trying to minimize or close the app.
+* Provides a widget for starting a foreground service when the app is about to be minimized or closed.
-* Can automatically resume foreground task at boot time.
+* Provides an option to automatically resume foreground service on boot.

 ## Getting started